 Makeup games will be scheduled during free blocks of time.

-Major teams will have preference on the major field.
+50/70 teams will have preference on the major field.
 Thereafter, the Field/Practice schedule will be determined at the coaches meeting.
 Major teams will have preference over Minor teams for the major field.
 The order for picking the schedule will be determined by the reverse order of the draft and the practice schedule will be posted in the dugout.

-Home runs MUST clear the fence and the yellow tubing.
+Home runs MUST clear the fence (50/70) and the yellow tubing for 46/60 (4’ high fence)

 SECTION IX